Native Architects, York

 The extension to the rear sits on a terrace within the new garden design by Lizzie Tulip.
 It has double glazed Crittall windows and doors and a roof covered with natural quartz zinc.

-The project was awarded a York Design Award in 2018 within the residential projects category.
+The project was awarded a York Design Award in 2018 within the Residential Projects – Individual Dwelling category.